Oxycodone

 • They start working quickly to ease pain.

-• The tablets work slowly over several hours to give a constant and more even pain control – these are called modified-release or controlled-release tablets.
+• These tablets work slowly over several hours to give a constant and more even pain control.

-• These are usually taken twice daily (12 hours apart) or once daily (at the same time each day).
+• They're usually taken twice daily (12 hours apart) or once daily (at the same time each day).

 • Swallow the tablets whole – do not break or chew them, otherwise, they may release the medicine too quickly and cause side-effects.